RyanSR71/waveform_uncertainty/docs/source/fd_model_difference.rst

    value at which to cut the second derivative of amplitude difference; if None, correction will not occur
 correction_parameter_B: int, optional, (0)
    index at which to start the search for any discontinuity
+correction_parameter_C: int, optional, (2)
+   number of amplitude difference derivatives to take for the discontinuity correction
 ref_amplitude: numpy.ndarray, optional, (None)
    reference amplitude for residual phase calculation; will be generated automatically if not given